Bartolomeo Scappi: The Renaissance Maestro of Italian Cooking — kooks stove talk

 Balance, Refinement, and Innovation

 Scappi’s approach to cooking was deeply influenced by Renaissance humanism, which emphasised the value of human experience, knowledge, and aesthetics.
-He viewed the chef’s role as both a craftsman and an artist, responsible not only for preparing food but also for creating an experience.
+He saw the chef’s role as both a craftsman and an artist.
+Chefs are responsible not only for preparing food but also for creating an experience.

 His dishes struck a delicate balance between innovation and tradition.
-He drew upon centuries of Italian and Mediterranean culinary knowledge, while introducing new techniques and ingredients from the recently discovered Americas, such as turkey and certain types of beans. (https://kookssecrets.com/2025/02/16/maestro-martino-of-como-the-renaissance-pioneer-of-italian-cuisine/).
+He drew upon centuries of Italian and Mediterranean culinary knowledge.
+He introduced new techniques and ingredients from the recently discovered Americas.
+These included turkey and certain types of beans.

 Signature Dishes and Techniques